JessicaNathany/the-office.api/README.md

 - GET /quotes/characters/{id} - retrieves a list of all better frases for specific character in The Office.<br/><br/>

-1. `*Presentation Layer*`
+1. **Presentation Layer**
   - Name: the-office.api<br/>
   - Description: This layer is responsible for exposing the API to the outside world, i.e. it receives HTTP requests, <br/>
     processes them and returns the responses.
-It is in this layer that most of the API configurations are done.
+It is in this layer that most of the API configurations are done. <br/>

+2. **Application Layer**
+  - Name: the-office.application<br/>
+  - Description: The application layer is responsible for housing the application's business rules, <br/>
+    it uses the services provided by the other layers to perform the required operations.
+It is in this layer <br/>
+    that the application use cases are implemented. <br/>

+3. **Domain Layer**
+  - Name: the-office.domain<br/>
+  - Description: The application is responsible for defining the application's business concepts and rules. <br/>
+    It is in this layer that the entities and object values that the application uses are defined.<br/>

+`MyProject
+├── the-office.api
+│   ├── Controllers
+│   ├── Filters
+│   ├── Startup.cs
+│   └── ...
+├── the-office.application
+│   ├── Commands
+│   ├── Services
+│   └── ...
+├── the-office.domain
+│   ├── Entities
+│   ├── ValueObjects
+│   ├── Repositories
+│   └── ...
+├── the-office.tests
+│   ├── Integration
+│   ├── Unit
+│   └── ...
+├── the-office.sln
+├── README.md
+└── ...
+`

 ##  Getting Started 🚀
 To get started with the API, clone this repository to your local machine and run the following <br/>